Attention#

 where \(\mathbf{W} \in \mathbb{R}^{M \times N}\) is the attention weight matrix, \(\mathbf{v} \in \mathbb{R}^{N \times 1}\) is the value vector from Well 1, and \(\hat{\mathbf{y}} \in \mathbb{R}^{M \times 1}\) are the predicted permeability values for Well 2.

-In this formulation, the model dynamically searches for similar porosity patterns in the reference well and retrieves permeability information from the most relevant geological analogs.
+In this formulation, the model performs similarity-based retrieval of geological analog patterns from the reference well and transfers associated permeability information to the target well.

 Now here’s the code for our attention-based permeability prediction from well log patterns workflow.